kosinix/raster/README.md

 * resize_exact_height - Resize image to exact height.
 * save - Save to raster formats JPEG, PNG, and GIF
 * similarity - Compare two images to see how similar they are.
+* blur - Blur image using gaussian or box.
+* convolve - Apply a convolution matrix.
+* sharpen - Sharpen image.
+* rotate - Rotate to any arbitrary size in clockwise or counter-clockwise direction.

 Checkout the docs for more info.